NVIDIA/nvmath-python/docs/sphinx/overview.rst

 ********

 The primary goal of nvmath-python is to bring the power of the NVIDIA math libraries to the Python ecosystem.
-The package aims to provide intuitive pythonic APIs that provide users full access to all the features offered by our libraries in a variety of execution spaces.
+The package aims to provide intuitive Pythonic APIs that provide users full access to all the features offered by our libraries in a variety of execution spaces.

 We hope to empower a wide range of Python users by providing easy access to high-performance